Purchasing foreign DUS test results in lieu of conducting comparative tests and trials in Canada

 This page is part of the Guidance Document Repository (GDR).

 Search for related documents in the Guidance Document Repository

-The Plant Breeders' Rights Office (PBRO) has allowed the purchase of foreign test results under certain circumstances to demonstrate that a new variety is distinct, uniform and stable (DUS).
+The Plant Breeders' Rights Office (PBRO) allows the purchase of foreign test results to demonstrate that a new variety is distinct, uniform and stable (DUS).
 For seed reproduced varieties requiring two growing cycles of trials, the applicant is able to replace one growing cycle by purchasing the foreign test results.
-The PBRO has recently expanded the existing policy, which allowed the purchase of foreign DUS test results only for asexually propagated, controlled greenhouse grown varieties, to include ALL varieties considered to be ornamental or horticultural (fruit and vegetable, excluding potato [Solanum species]) regardless of how they are propagated and where they are grown.
+The PBRO allows the purchase of foreign DUS test results for ALL varieties considered to be ornamental or horticultural (fruit and vegetable, excluding potato [Solanum tuberosum species]) regardless of how they are propagated and where they are grown.

 The following criteria must be met in order for the foreign DUS test results to be acceptable by the PBRO:

 - The candidate variety must be a variety that is considered to be ornamental or horticultural (fruit and vegetable, excluding potato [Solanum tuberosum species]);